Bob-Sweets/dsc-Phase-1-Project-Microsoft--Movie-Analysisv2-5/README.md

    -Allocate investments in 'Low' and 'Medium' budget tiers where ROI is highest.
 While blockbuster budgets may attract attention, they do not necessarily guarantee a proportionally higher return on investment.
 -Diverse Portfolio Approach:
-   -Since there's no strong correlation, it's advisable not to rely solely on the budget as an indicator of profitability.
+   -Since there's no strong correlation, it's advisable not to rely only on the budget as an indicator of profitability.
 The studio should consider a diverse portfolio of films, with a mix of budgets, to spread risk.